Criticism of atheism

 Other criticisms focus on perceived effects on morality and social cohesion.
 The Enlightenment philosopher Voltaire, a deist, saw godlessness as weakening "the sacred bonds of society", writing: "If God did not exist, it would be necessary to invent him".
 The father of classical liberalism, John Locke, believed that the denial of God's existence would undermine the social order and lead to chaos.
 Edmund Burke, an 18th-century Irish philosopher and statesman praised by both his conservative and liberal peers for his "comprehensive intellect", saw religion as the basis of civil society and wrote that "man is by his constitution a religious animal; that atheism is against, not only our reason, but our instincts; and that it cannot prevail long".
 Pope Pius XI wrote that Communist atheism was aimed at "upsetting the social order and at undermining the very foundations of Christian civilization".
 In the 1990s, Pope John Paul II criticised a spreading "practical atheism" as clouding the "religious and moral sense of the human heart" and leading to societies which struggle to maintain harmony.

 Other criticisms are on historical distortion of both religion and atheism by atheist proponents.
 The advocacy of atheism by some of the more violent exponents of the French Revolution, the subsequent militancy of Marxist–Leninist atheism and prominence of atheism in totalitarian states formed in the 20th century is often cited in critical assessments of the implications of atheism.
 In his Reflections on the Revolution in France, Burke railed against "atheistical fanaticism".
 The 1937 papal encyclical Divini Redemptoris denounced the atheism of the Soviet Union under Joseph Stalin, which was later influential in the establishment of state atheism across Eastern Europe and elsewhere, including Mao Zedong's China, Kim's North Korea and Pol Pot's Cambodia.
-Critics of atheism often associate the actions of 20th-century state atheism with broader atheism in their critiques.
-Various poets, novelists and lay theologians, among them G. K. Chesterton and C. S. Lewis, have also criticised atheism.
+Various poets, novelists and lay theologians, among them philosophers G. K. Chesterton and C. S. Lewis, have also criticised atheism.
 For example, a quote often attributed to Chesterton holds that "[h]e who does not believe in God will believe in anything".